-operations, who are both CIAT employees.
-Within CIAT, the latter both report directly to the Executive Officer, and their respective units (food and housing, supplies, accounting, etc.) all maintain liaison with their respective units at Palmira.
-Problems resulting from dual-reporting relationships are resolved at the level of the station's board.
-Most of the station's 325 workers are ICA employees, and the station's administrative costs are shared in roughly equal portions between ICA and CIAT.
-We found this collaborative arrangement entirely satisfactory and suggest that other CGIAR Centers explore the usefulness of this mode of operations in their own settings.
+- 7 1 4 General services A unit recently created to bring together various service sections, the General Services unit, coordinates the Center's housekeeping, security, transportation and mail services, the Cali office, and the Center's aircraft The unit is also responsible for the resale of CIAT's vehicles after four years of use at CIAT, and the recovery of an average of 75% of their replacement value due to the tax exoneration on their original purchase and importation.
+This unit is also responsible for managing the Center's various insurance plans and policies, including both policies purchased from Colombian insurance companies and self-insurance plans. - Administration Carimagua of the station Carımagua statıon, which is jointly administered by CIAT and Colombia's ICA, is managed by a board made up of three representatives from ICA and three from CIAT (the Deputy Director General, the Tropical Pastures Program Leader, and the Executive The station is administered by a Director, who is an ICA employee, a head of personnel, who is also from ICA, and heads of administration, and maintenance and field operations, who are both CIAT employees Within CIAT, the latter both report directly to the Executive Officer, and their respective units (food and housing, supplies, accounting, etc ) all maintain liaison with their respective units at Palmira Problems resulting from dual-reporting relationships are resolved at the level of the Most of the station's 325 workers are ICA station's board employees, and the station's administrative costs are shared in roughly equal portions between ICA and CIAT We found this collaborative arrangement entirely satisfactory and suggest that other CGIAR Centers explore the usefulness of this mode of operations in their own settings

-7.1.6.
-Travel services

-The system whereby CIAT purchases roughly one million dollars worth of air travel tickets per year has undergone recent change.
+- 7 1 6 Travel services The system whereby CIAT purchases roughly one million dollars worth of air travel tickets per year has undergone recent change.
 An agreement with the travel agency with which CIAT had worked for 12 years was recently replaced with a new agreement with a much larger travel agency which, due to its size, is better able to negotiate discounts with the various airlines used by CIAT staff.
-While it is expected that the new arrangement will result in both a reduction in CIAT's total travel bill and an increase in the level of service received, this arrangement is still too new to evaluate.

-7.1.7.
-Government relations

-An office is maintained in Bogotá to handle the frequent interactions with various sections of the Colombian Government in the area of visas, tax reimbursements, import tax exoneration, etc. This office also acts as an extension of the Palmira purchasing office for goods destined for the Carimagua station or for other purchases which are best made in Bogotá.
+While it is expected that the new arrangement will result in both a reduction in CIAT s total travel bill and an increase in the level of service received, this arrangement is still too new to evaluate - 7 1 7 Government relations An office is maintained in Bogot to handle the frequent interactions with various sections of the Colombian Government in the area of visas, tax reimbursements, import tax exoneration, etc This office also acts as an extension of the Palmira purchasing office for goods destined for the Carimagua station or for other purchases which are best made in Bogota

-7.2.
-Legal Adviser
+7 2 Legal Adviser

 CIAT maintains both a full-time legal adviser as a member of its staff, and an outside legal adviser on retainer.
 The full-time adviser is charged with providing advice in the drafting of all contracts between CIAT and outside parties, as well as in other matters involving legal questions.
-The outside adviser, who has assisted CIAT since its original founding and who was instrumental in obtaining international organization status, also provides a "legal audit" function to CIAT and CIAT's Board, by reviewing generic contract forms and auditing their usage.
+The outside adviser, who has assisted CIAT since its original founding and who was instrumental in obtaining international organization status, also provides a legal audit function to CIAT and CIAT's Board, by reviewing generic contract forms and auditing their usage